 choosing the best method for specimen collection

-More researchers are leveraging advanced technologies that enable remote specimen collection.
-With ongoing mandates for social distancing protocols and stay-at-home directives from governments and public health organizations, study volunteers are now more likely to participate in virtual clinical trials that offer them remote options.
+More researchers leveraged technologies that enabled remote specimen collection.
+This helped them comply with social distancing mandates and stay-at-home directives from governments and public health organizations.
+They learned that study volunteers are more likely to participate in remote research studies and virtual clinical trials that offer them remote or "mail-in" options.

 Blood Collection Methods Used

 For researchers accustomed to using conventional blood collection methods and liquid blood samples for their studies, the transition to remote technologies and dried blood spot (DBS) samples and lab workflows may require an adjustment.
 However, if they want their studies to move forward smoothly with the required number of study volunteers, they will need to adopt remote technologies.